andrejbauer/coop/Manual.md

 ### UTF and ASCII

 Source code should be UTF8 encoded.
-If you do not have convenient ways of entering UTF8 (isn't it kind of said that this is a problem in the 3rd millenium?) then you may use the following ASCII equivalents:
+If you do not have convenient ways of entering UTF8 (isn't it kind of sad that this is a problem in the 3rd millenium?) then you may use the following ASCII equivalents:

 | Operator      | UTF8 | ASCII |